-The key to "winning" these auctions and getting your Google Ads displayed is through Quality Score.
-The higher your Quality Score, the better your ad positioning.
+To “win” the AdWords auctions and see your Google advertisement appear for relevant keywords, you’ll need to optimize your Quality Score and bid amount.
+The higher your Quality Score, in conjunction with your bid amount, the better your ad positioning.
 The following factors (among others) affect your Quality Score:

 - The relevance of your Google ad to the search query